GerbenBeintema/gym-unbalanced-disk/WindowsDcscUSB/README.txt

 A disable driver signature enforcement:
 1) Connect a FPGA based setup, the driver installation will silently fail.
 2) Open the Start Menu, type "Bitlocker" and start it if present, otherwise continue to step 4.
 3) Click on "Back up your recovery key" and save on other device/write down your 48 digit recovery key.
+(Alternatively you can Open Command Prompt as Administrator and run `manage-bde -protectors C: -get`)
-4) Hold shift while selecting restart to open Advcanced startup
-5) Click on the Start Menu button and type "recovery options".
+4) Hold shift while selecting restart to open Advanced startup Or Click on the Start Menu button and type "recovery options".
-6) Click on Troubleshoot.
+5) Click on Troubleshoot.
-7) Click on Advanced options.
+6) Click on Advanced options.
-8) Click on Startup Settings.
+7) Click on Startup Settings.
 (You might need to select "more options")
-9) Click on Restart.
+8) Click on Restart.
-10) Wait while the PC restarts and gets to the Startup settings page.
+9) Wait while the PC restarts and gets to the Startup settings page.
-11) Enter the bitlocker code noted down in step 3 if asked for.
+10) Enter the bitlocker code noted down in step 3 if asked for.
-12) Then press key 7 to select "7) Disable driver signature enforcement".
+11) Then press key 7 to select "7) Disable driver signature enforcement".
-13) Login again and locate the WindowsDcscUSB folder with the drivers. (cannot be contained in a zip)
+12) Login again and locate the WindowsDcscUSB folder with the drivers. (cannot be contained in a zip)
-14) Open the Start Menu, type "device manager" and start it.
+13) Open the Start Menu, type "device manager" and start it.
-15) Right-click on the name of the setup (sometimes just called Unknown device) under "Other devices" and select Update driver software....
+14) Right-click on the name of the setup (sometimes just called Unknown device) under "Other devices" and select Update driver software....
-16) Choose to Browse for driver software on your computer and point it to the Win10 sub-directory in the directory from step 11.
+15) Choose to Browse for driver software on your computer and point it to the Win10 sub-directory in the directory from step 12.
-17) Allow the installation of the unsigned driver.
-If the installation fails because a hash is missing, driver signature enforcment is still/again on.
+16) Allow the installation of the unsigned driver.
+If the installation fails because a hash is missing, driver signature enforcement is still/again on.
 Retry the procedure from step 1.
 If the installation fails again, seek help.